CoDipper/codipper.github.io/README.md

-# ManPageCV
+# Mintos style CV
-This is my resume written in Linux Manual Style
+This is my resume written in Mintos Style

 https://codipper.github.io/